Le Roux Malan

-Le Roux Malan (born 31 March 1999) is a Namibian rugby union player, who currently plays as a centre for the Sharks XV, and has played for the in Major League Rugby (MLR) and for in New Zealand's domestic National Provincial Championship competition in the past.
+Le Roux Malan (born 31 March 1999) is a Namibian rugby union player, who currently plays for Cardiff Rugby in the United Rugby Championship and Investec Champions Cup.
+He has previously played for the in Major League Rugby (MLR), in New Zealand's domestic National Provincial Championship competition and the Sharks in the United Rugby Championship.
 He represents Namibia internationally.

 Early career

 Born in Windhoek, Namibia, Malan attended Paarl Boys' High School and then attended the University of Cape Town where he represented the Ikey Tigers side in the Varsity Cup.

 Professional career

 Malan represented the in the 2019 Rugby Challenge.
 He signed for the New England Free Jacks ahead of the 2022 Major League Rugby season.

 In late 2022, he was selected for the Namibia national side, and made his debut against Spain.
 He would also appear in two matches for the squad during the 2023 World Cup.
-During the event Malan dislocated his ankle, along with fracturing his fibula, and tearing his semitendinosus in the first half of Namibia’s loss to the All Blacks.
-He would return to Boston to work the Free jacks head medical coach.
-Ultimately making a miraculous recovery and rejoining the Free Jacks 6 games into the 2024 MLR season.
+During the event Malan dislocated his ankle, along with fracturing his fibula, and tearing his semitendinosus in the first half of Namibia's loss to the All Blacks.
+He would return to Boston to work the Free Jacks head medical coach, ultimately recovering and rejoining the team six games into the 2024 MLR season.

 In 2023, Malan scored the game-winning try in the 76th minute of the MLR Championship Final, giving the a 25–24 win over San Diego Legion and the club's first MLR title.
 At the end of the year he would be named to the all MLR first team scoring 9 tries in 11 appearances.
-After coming back from an injury He suffered during the World Cup.
+After coming back from an injury he suffered during the World Cup.
 He rejoined the free jacks in game 6 of the 2024 MLR season and would help the free jacks win a second MLR, again scoring a try in the Championship Final.